 A caregiver can be a spouse, son/daughter, grandchild, friend, or relative.
-You may be a 24/7 caregiver, a daily “check on” caregiver, or a long distance caregiver.
-You could be a friend who visits weekly with a neighbor whose loved one lives a long distance away.
+You may be a 24/7 caregiver, a daily “check on” caregiver, or a long-distance caregiver.
+You may even be a friend who visits weekly with a neighbor whose loved one lives a long distance away.
 Caregiving for someone with the diagnoses of cancer, Parkinson’s, MS, Alzheimer’s, other dementia, or just the normal caregiving with age can add an additional layer of stress, anxiety, and more.

-Lutheran Family Service have master-teachers that have trained seven Class Leader teams across the state to provide classes for those in need.
+Lutheran Family Service has master-teachers that have trained seven, Class Leader teams across the state of Iowa to provide classes for those in need.
 These teams can come directly to your congregation and present the six-week program to groups of 4 to 12 participants.
-Locations of the teams are: Spirit Lake, Sioux City, Des Moines, Ft.
+Current team locations are: Spirit Lake, Sioux City, Des Moines, Ft.
 Dodge, Cedar Rapids and the Quad Cities.
-Class leaders can meet with pastors, congregations, adult Sunday schools, LWML groups or more to give an introduction to the program is these ways: one-on-one with congregation pastors or share at an Adult Sunday School class.
-They could present at Circuit Pastor meetings, LWML meetings, or LWML Rallies.
+Class leaders can meet with pastors, congregations, adult Sunday schools, LWML groups or more to give an introduction to the program.

 Participants are asked to attend each of the classes as they build upon each other.

-Following each class participants create an Action Plan.
+Following each class, participants create an Action Plan.
 They set a short-term goal that they wish to complete during the next week.
-They then list the actions that they will take to complete this goal and also set a confidence level for completing the goal.
-At the beginning of each class we report on our Action Plans.
+They then list the actions that they will take to complete this goal and set a confidence level for completing the goal.
+At the beginning of each class participants then report on their Action Plans.
 This helps to build confidence in setting goals that are specific, and reachable.
-If the plan does not go as predicted we have a Solution-Seeking Approach that we work through as a group to help with those having difficulty in completing their goals.
-At the close of our sixth class, participants work to set a three-month goal.
-Actions are then set that will help to complete this goal.

-My mom is the reason for writing this blog and talking about the importance of the Powerful Tools for Caregiver program.
-She passed away 1 ½ years ago at 86 after 15 years with dementia.
-My dad is 93 and doing great living in an independent living facility.
-Through caring for my mom he now has “many” people that he visits and “hauls” around at his facility.
+My mom is the reason for writing this article and for my passion of talking about the importance of the Powerful Tools for Caregivers program.
+She passed away 1.5 years ago at age 86 after 15 years struggling with dementia.
+My dad is age 93 and doing great living in an independent living community.

 Blessings to you on your Caregiving journey.
-Always remember that Jesus is there to give us strength and comfort.
-Relying on Him for help through worship, prayer and daily devotions are essential.
+Always remember that Jesus is here to give us strength and comfort.
+Relying on Him for help through worship, prayer and daily devotions is essential.